 These popular little ham sandwiches are always the hit of the party, and they are delicious!
 Use Hawaiian Dinner Rolls or other small unseparated rolls.
 It's an easy way to make lunch sandwiches for a crowd.

-I first tasted these rolls at a party in Mississippi, and I've made them several times since then.
-They're perfect for a game day snack, a kids party, or a sandwich lunch or supper.
+These ham rolls are essential party fare in Mississippi and across the Southern states, and once you taste them, you'll make them again and again.
+The little sliders are perfect for a game day snack, a kids party, or a sandwich lunch or supper.

-I use yellow mustard in the little sandwiches, but Dijon or a grainy mustard would be excellent as well.
+Yellow mustard is commonly used, and it was used in the pictured sandwiches, but Dijon or honey mustard would be excellent as well.
 Thin slices of Swiss cheese are the classic choice, but feel free to use cheddar cheese.
 See more suggestions for substitutions and additional ideas in the tips and variations below the recipe.

 - 3/4 cup butter (1 stick plus 4 tablespoons)